Payment disputes

 Challenge

-Estimated annual operational savings in 2025 are £135k and £1m by 2028.
+The estimated annual operational savings in 2025 are £135k and £1m by 2028.

 Stakeholders

-• all of the dispute types
+• all dispute types

-• processes for each
+• processes & requirements for each type

-• fraud sensitivities
+• fraud considerations

-• customer experience issues
+• customer experience pain points

-• technical integration
+• Salesforce integration

-Defining a triage
+Defining an initial triage

 As there are lots of dispute types that all require different supporting information, I had to create a journey that got the user to the right place, quickly and easily.